Killed or seriously injured: Issues

-Figures for fatalities are normally highly reliable in industrialised countries and few if any fatalities go unrecorded.
-Fatality figures are however often too low making it hard to see trends over time for one place.
+Figures for fatalities are normally highly reliable in industrialised countries, and few if any fatalities go unrecorded.
+Fatality figures are, however, often too low, making it hard to see trends over time for one place.

-Figures for the number of people seriously injured typically being an order of magnitude larger than the number of people killed and are therefore more likely to be statistically significant.
-However, classification of serious injuries is open to opinion, by medical staff or by non-medical professionals, such as police officers and may therefore vary over time and between places.
+Figures for the number of people seriously injured typically are an order of magnitude larger than the number of people killed, and are therefore more likely to be statistically significant.
+However, classification of serious injuries is open to opinion, by medical staff or by non-medical professionals, such as police officers, and may therefore vary over time and between places.

-Figures for slight injuries are considered highly unreliable, largely due to under-reporting where injuries are self-treated..
+Figures for slight injuries are considered highly unreliable, largely due to under-reporting where injuries are self-treated.

 Derived metrics

-Several metrics are derived from KSI metrics, with various goals such as international comparison which need normalization.
+Several metrics are derived from KSI metrics, with various goals such as international comparisons which need normalization.

 The 28 EU-28 countries, for the 28 members, computed an indicator named "per 10 billion pkm".
 Pkm is an indicator of traffic volume which is used for not having consistent vehicle-kilometre data.
 Are counted cars and estimated motorised two-wheelers.
-In 2016, this indicator ranges from 23 for Sweden to 192 for Romania, with a value of 52 for the EU-28.
-In Germany, France, the UK and Italy, this score is respectively 33, 46, 28, 44.
+In 2016, this indicator ranged from 23 for Sweden to 192 for Romania, with a value of 52 for the EU-28.
+In Germany, France, the UK and Italy, this score is respectively 33, 46, 28, and 44.